 The process of developing a dissertation begins during the second year research sequence, and continues throughout the third and fourth years with Doctoral Research Seminars I, II (1 credit each in fall and spring of Third Year), and III, IV (2 credits each in fall and spring of Fourth Year).
 In these seminars, a small number of students (typically three to four) work with a faculty advisor/mentor to complete the dissertation.
 These seminars provide a support and consultation group wherein students share ideas, progress, dilemmas, and experiences in developing and executing the dissertation, and, in both group and individual meetings, they can draw on the expertise of the faculty in addressing the research areas of their choosing.

-The core faculty leaders of these seminars are assigned at the end of the second year, on the basis of student preference in the context of equitable distribution of faculty workload.
-Each of these faculty serve as the student’s Dissertation Committee Chairperson as well as the student’s advisor during the third and fourth years.
+The core faculty leaders of these seminars are assigned at the beginning of the second semester of the second year, on the basis of student preference in the context of equitable distribution of faculty workload.
+Each of these faculty serve as the student’s Dissertation Committee Chairperson as well as the student’s advisor.

 The Doctoral Dissertation